jon-jacky/home/design.md

   <https://brutalistwebsites.com/tilde.town/>

 - <https://help.kinopio.club/> - Kinopio - I am skeptical it can help
-  with 'hard problems', but I am amused by its wiggly style and impressed by the amount of work here.
+  with 'hard problems', but I am amused by its wiggly style.

 12 May 2022  <a name="12-May-2022"></a>